Yamagata and Film

 The Former Yoshiike Clinic

 An old-fashioned Western-style building located in the city center of Yamagata.
 It was completed in 1912 and was designed by architect Chujo Seiichiro, who also designed the Bunshokan (the former Yamagata prefectural office building).
-The 113-year-old venue will host the “Yamagata and Film” program and exhibition as well as other screenings, including From “Yamagata!
-A Special Program of Architecture Documentaries,” Discovered at the Former Yoshiike Clinic!
-Cityscapes Brought Back through Glass Dry Plate Photographs.
+The 113-year-old venue will host the “Yamagata and Film” program and exhibition as well as other screenings, exhibitions and talk events, including Yano Kazuyuki Memorial, Cityscapes Brought Back through Glass Dry Plate Photographs, Hikari no Seiso, Modernization Heritage of Yamagata, Song of the Craftsmen: Documenting the Restoration of the Former Yamagata Prefectural Office, an Important Cultural Property, The Man Who Saw Yokai: The World of Ito Chuta, a Giant of Modern Architecture.